PumasAI-Labs/Data-Wrangling/docs/reference.md

 : CSV stands for **C**omma-**S**eparated **V**alues.
 It is a popular file format that uses lines to represent rows (observations) and commas (`,`) to separate values (although other characters such as `;` can also be used).

+Sink (from `CSV.read`)

+: It is the second positional argument from `CSV.read` and is used to specify where to store or materialize the parsed data from the CSV file.
+Most of the time you will want to set use a `DataFrame` (`CSV.read(<filename>, DataFrame)`)

+Excel

+: Excel is a widely used spreadsheet program developed by Microsoft.
+Excel files typically have the `.xls` and `.xlsx` extensions, but the `.xlsx` extension should be preferred.

+SAS data files

+: Data format used and created by the SAS statistical software.
+They come in two common extensions: `.sas7bdat` and `.xpt`.
+These files can be read in Julia using the `ReadStatTables.jl` package.

 `DataFrame`

 : `DataFrame`s are a versatile and widely used data structure that represents tabular data.
 You can use them in Julia through the `DataFrames.jl` package.

+`DataFrames.jl`

+: Julia package that allows working with `DataFrames` in Julia.
+It has a similar design and functionality to other well-known packages such as
+[`pandas`](https://pandas.pydata.org/) from Python or [`dplyr`](https://dplyr.tidyverse.org/) from R.

 `DataFramesMeta.jl`